MaciejPowierza/COTRA/README.md

 # Modules description
-**main.R**: user interface to communicate with the pipeline via the parameter setting;
+**main.R**: user interface to communicate with the pipeline via the parameters setting;

 **00_setup.R**: configuration of the working environment.
 Installing necessary packages, if needed;